 In modern times, one invention that has become a staple in almost every house across the United States is a garbage disposal.
 Garbage disposals are a great addition to any kitchen, as they can break u…Read More

 No one wants to deal with water dripping from ceilings or floors starting to flood.
 Not only is this a nuisance, it can also cause a lot of damage to your home or business.
 With our plumbing team, we can ensure you have the right condensation piping in place to prevent this from happening.
-Security Plumbing has 40 years of experience in the Denver area — rely on us to get your plumbing and piping in order.
+Security Building Services has 40 years of experience in the Denver area — rely on us to get your plumbing and piping in order.

 Collecting and Draining Moisture

 With more and more hot weather in the Denver Metro area, we end up using our cooling systems for more days during the year.
 We get a lot of calls related to water dripping from ceilings or floors flooding around cooling systems — both of which can be related to problems in the drain pan or condensate line of your cooling system.
 These systems collect the moisture that is precipitated out of the air as that air passes over the cooling coils of your air conditioner or heat pump.
 The ultimate goal of these systems is to collect the condensate water, and then make sure it drains quickly and efficiently.
 If it doesn’t drain it can cause problems.
 It can saturate ceilings, walls and floors — you could have large, expensive repairs to make.
 You could also have mold and mildew negatively impacting your air quality.
 Mold and mildew can also cause lasting damage to your home or building!

 We’ve got over 40 years of experience making sure your drain pans are collecting and draining condensate water properly into your condensate piping system.
 We can clear condensate drain lines, and ensure that the traps are properly installed, cleaned and flowing freely – helping to ensure that your cooling system works efficiently.
 We can even install a second (auxillary) drain line, to help prevent future problems.